-The Center for Transportation Policy Studies is dedicated to the study of transportation-related issues and policy.
+The Center for Transportation Policy Studies (CTPS) is dedicated to the study of transportation-related issues and policy.
 The Center conducts research that results in efficient investments and sound decisions for multimodal transportation systems and services.